buwituze/alu_regex_hackathon_group4/README.md

 To use this project, run the index.html page in the browser.

 - Enter text containing various data types in the textbox provided.
-- The script will extract and display the relevant information based on the provided input and diplay it on the output area.
+- The script will extract and display the relevant information based on the provided input and display it on the output area.

   ## Contributors
+  - Ashimwe Reponse
+  - Muzira Kellia
+  - Benitha Uwituze Rutagengwa
-  -
+  - Asingizwe Collette